awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

            ```
            sed -i.bak -e 's|amazon/aws-alb-ingress-controller|111122223333.dkr.ecr.region-code.amazonaws.com/amazon/aws-alb-ingress-controller|' ./v2_4_0_full.yaml
            ```
          + Open the file in an editor and remove the following lines\.
-Removing this section prevents the annotation with the IAM role that was added in a previous step from being overwritten when the controller is deployed\.
+Removing this section prevents the annotation with the IAM role that was added to the `aws-load-balancer-controller` Kubernetes service account that you created in a previous step from being overwritten when the controller is deployed\.
 It also preserves the service account that you created in a previous step if you delete the controller\.

            ```
            apiVersion: v1